loader image

 The men that burden others with endless rules do so outside the will of God.
 As Jesus Christ teaches in Matthew 15:9, “And they worship me in vain, teaching as doctrine rules made by men.
 WEB” False teachers attempt to control others with wearisome doctrines and man made rules.

-Instead of bearing the burden of sin ourselves, attempting salvation through personal acts, trust that Jesus has already overcome our sin.
+Instead of bearing the burden of sin ourselves, attempting salvation through personal acts in vain, trust that Jesus has already overcome our sin.
 As the Lord encouraged the faithful in Matthew 11:28-30, “Come to me, all you who labor and are heavily burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart; and you will find rest for your souls.
 For my yoke is easy, and my burden is light.
 WEB”

 Prayer: “Father God, thank you bearing the burden of my sins.
 Thank you for accepting my faith as righteousness.
 Guide me with your word to do your will.
 Help me to live a life that is pleasing to you.
-In Jesus name – Amen”
+In Jesus’ name – Amen”

 Yesterday’s Devotional: This Is My Body